Albanusmutati/Albanusmutati/README.md

 - 👋 Hi, I’m @Albanusmutati
 - 👀 I’m interested in data science and anything to do with computer programming
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on working big data
+- 💞️ I’m looking to collaborate on working on big data
 - 📫 How to reach me; mutatialbanus44@gmail.com
 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: Dragons aren't real